alimahmoodyar/StringExtensionMethod/README.md

 Checks if strings is as boolean characters such as "t", "y", "1" or "true"

 ### PassXSSChars
-Don't worry about XSS attachs.
+Don't worry about XSS attacks.
 Simply pass your string with this method and dangerous characters will be replaced.